the ceramic studio

 Large Kiln Firing Residency

 SAW's large kiln firing residency is an opportunity for a ceramic artists to fully participate in a five day wood firing in the large anagama/train kiln.
-Resident firers will each receive 6 to12 cubic feet of space inside the kiln, will load their work along with other selected artists participating in the firing.
-Firing residents will each manage the kiln for five eight hour shifts during the firing.
+Resident firers will each receive 6 to 12 cubic feet of space inside the kiln, will load their work along with other selected artists participating in the firing.
+Firing residents will each manage the kiln for four eight hour shifts during the firing.

 Fees for large kiln firing residency: